TCGTalk Logo

 Yes — the UR full art version of Special Red Card (106/083) has a market price of approximately $1 USD, making it one of the most cost-efficient competitive pickups in the set.
 Despite being in roughly half of all Japanese tournament decks, it is not a financially significant single.
 Never chase it through packs.

-Disclaimer: Pull rates are community estimates from 168 packs opened pre-release.
-All prices are pre-release estimates — verify current prices before buying or selling.
+Disclaimer: Pull rates are community estimates from 268 packs across two samples.
+All prices are estimates — verify current prices before buying or selling.
 This is not financial advice.

 tcgTalk Price Comparison